pwright/skupper-example-yaml/README.md

 * A frontend service that sends greetings to the backend and fetches new greetings in response.

-The two services run in two different clusters.
+In this scenario, each service runs in a different Kubernetes cluster.
 The frontend runs in a namespace on cluster 1 called West, and the backend runs in a namespace on cluster 2 called East.

 <img src="images/entities.svg" width="640"/>